Summary

 What does limited liability mean?

-Limited liability means the financial liability of a person is limited to a set amount.
 In the case of the GmbH, liability is limited to a shareholder’s share capital contribution.
-For a GmbH, limited liability means that the company is liable for damages solely with its assets and not with the private assets of the individual shareholders.
-The financial risk for the shareholder is much easier to calculate since they are liable only with the amount of Stammeinlage (share capital) that is recorded in the GmbH’s articles of association.
-To save taxes on rental income, it is possible to form a real estate GmbH.
+For a GmbH, limited liability means that the company is liable for damages solely with its assets and not with the private assets of individual shareholders.
+The financial risk for the shareholder is much easier to calculate since they are liable only with the amount of share capital that is recorded in the GmbH’s articles of association.

 Kick-start your GmbH with us